 EXTERIOR PHOTOCONTROL SENSOR

-Provide weatherproof line voltage photo-sensor for measuring exterior light levels: ON @ 1 to 5 fc / OFF @ 3 to 15 fc.
+Provide weatherproof line voltage photo-sensor for measuring exterior light levels: ON @ 1 to 5 footcandles / OFF @ 3 to 15 footcandles.
 The photo-sensor shall be mounted facing north as indicated on the plans.
 The photo-sensor shall be rated as follows: 1800 Watts @ 120VAC; 4150 Watts @ 277 VAC.

 Basis of Design: